Table of Contents

 And much more!

-Comparison of Siril to other astrophotography software
+Comparison to other astrophotography software

 I have used most of the astrophotography software out there, both free and paid.
 I’d like to explain why I ended up choosing Siril and staying with this excellent software program.